 Securities sold under agreements to repurchase generally mature within one day from the transaction date.
+At December 31, 2022, securities with a fair value of \$4,849,000 were pledged as collateral for these agreements.
 At December 31, 2021, securities with a fair value of \$6,252,000 were pledged as collateral for these agreements.
-At December 31, 2020, securities with a fair value of \$6,805,000 were pledged as collateral for these agreements.
-As of December 31, 2021, and 2020, the interest rate on securities sold under agreements to repurchase was 0.36% and 0.31%, respectively.
+As of December 31, 2022, and 2021, the interest rate on securities sold under agreements to repurchase was 0.40% and 0.36%, respectively.
 The securities underlying the agreements were under the Corporation's control.

-FHLB borrowings at December 31 were as follows:
+FHLB term advances at December 31 were as follows:

-2021 2020 (In Thousands) Fixed Rate: Maturing in 2021 with a weighted average rate of 0.75% \$- \$ 30,000 Maturing in 2022 with a weighted average rate of 0.66% 29,000 5,000 Maturing in 2023 with a weighted average rate of 1.71% 2,000 2,000 Maturing in 2024 with a weighted average rate of 1.69% 5,000 5,000 Maturing in 2025 with a weighted average rate of 1.01% 2,000 2,000 Total \$ 38,000 \$ 44,000
+2022 2021 E' 1D (In Thou sands) Fixed Rate: Maturing in 2022 with a weighted average rate of 0.66% \$ - \$ 29,000 Maturing in 2023 with a weighted average rate of 4.67% 26,000 2,000 Maturing in 2024 with a weighted average rate of 1.69% 5,000 5,000 Maturing in 2025 with a weighted average rate of 1.01% 2,000 2,000 Total \$ 33,000 \$ 38,000

-The Corporation has a maximum borrowing capacity through the Federal Home Loan Bank of approximately \$236,126,000, of which \$198,126,000 was available at December 31, 2021.
+The Corporation has a maximum borrowing capacity through the Federal Home Loan Bank of approximately \$240,698,000, of which \$167,698,000 was available at December 31, 2022.
 The borrowing capacity is collateralized by security agreements in certain residential real estate backed assets of the Corporation, including loans and investments.
-At December 31, 2021, the carrying amount of the qualifying loan collateral was \$332 million.
+At December 31, 2022, the carrying amount of the qualifying loan collateral was \$346 million.

-The Corporation also has \$15,000,000 in letters of credit through the Federal Home Loan Bank issued to municipalities to secure deposits at December 31, 2021.
+The Corporation also has \$12,000,000 in letters of credit through the Federal Home Loan Bank issued to municipalities to secure deposits at December 31, 2022.

 The Corporation has a \$5,000,000 unsecured fed fund borrowing line at Atlantic Community Bankers Bank.
-At December 31, 2021, and 2020, there were no outstanding balances on this borrowing line.
+At December 31, 2022, and 2021, there were no outstanding balances on this borrowing line.

-The Corporation has issued \$5,155,000 of floating rate junior subordinated deferrable interest debentures to a non-consolidated subsidiary trust, First Community Financial Capital Trust I (the Trust).
+The Corporation has issued \$5,155,000 of floating rate junior subordinated deferrable interest debentures to a consolidated subsidiary trust, First Community Financial Capital Trust I (the Trust).
 The Corporation owns all of the common equity of the Trust.
 The debentures held by the Trust are the sole assets of the Trust.

 The Trust issued \$5,000,000 of mandatorily redeemable preferred securities to third-party investors.
 The Corporation's obligations under the debentures and related documents, taken together, constitute a full and unconditional guarantee by the Corporation of the Trust's obligations under the preferred securities.
-The junior subordinated debt securities pay interest quarterly at 3-month LIBOR plus 3.00% (3.12% and 3.24% at December 31, 2021 and 2020, respectively).
+The junior subordinated debt securities pay interest quarterly at 3-month LIBOR plus 3.00% (7.08% and 3.12% at December 31, 2022 and 2021, respectively).
 Pursuant to the debenture agreement, the Corporation can elect to defer payments of interest for up to 20 consecutive quarterly periods, provided there is no event of default as defined in the indenture.
-The Corporation has not deferred any quarterly interest payments through December 31, 2021.
+The Corporation has not deferred any quarterly interest payments through December 31, 2022.
 The preferred securities are redeemable quarterly by the Corporation at 100% of principal plus accrued interest on or after January 7, 2009.
 The preferred securities must be redeemed upon maturity of the debentures on January 7, 2034.
 The terms of the junior subordinated deferrable interest debentures match those of the preferred securities.